apiverve/trivia.Python-API/README.md

   "status": "ok",
   "error": null,
   "data": {
-    "question": "According to the popular TV show, at what restaurant does Alice work?", "answer": "Mels Diner",
+    "question": "What kind of person is described by the expression green around the gills?", "answer": "Physically ill",
     "options": [
-      "A Dennys",
+      "A Physically ill",
-      "B Burger King",
+      "B New at fishing",
-      "C McDonalds",
+      "C Gardner novice",
-      "D Mels Diner"
+      "D Jealous over someone"
     ],
     "category": "general"
   },